znsoftm/ESA4TC/README.md

 This repository is acommodating code for paper **TCSD: Text Classification with a Single Document  for Chinese **.

-In practice, we always have not enough samples for text classification, especailly in a special field, such as infomation security field.
+In practice, we always have not enough samples for text classification, especailly in a special field, such as privacy security field.